lofar-astron/PyBDSF/doc/source/show_fit.rst

 .. glossary::

     broadcast
-        This parameter is a Boolean (default is ``False``) that determines whether the Gaussian and source IDs and coordinates are sent to a running SAMP Hub.
+        This parameter is a Boolean (default is ``False``) that determines whether the Gaussian and source IDs and coordinates are sent to a running SAMP Hub when a Gaussian is clicked on.
 Note that for the IDs to be useful, a catalog must have been sent to the SAMP hub previously using the ``write_catalog`` task (with ``outfile = 'SAMP'``).

     ch0_flagged
         This parameter is a Boolean (default is ``False``) that determines whether to plot the ch0 image (the image used for source detection) with any flagged Gaussians overplotted.